UAE at 50: How the Emirates is tackling climate change

-Since the formation of the United Arab Emirates fifty years ago, the country has become a close friend and strategic partner of the United Kingdom.
+Since the Emirates’ formation 50 years ago, it has become a close friend and strategic partner of the UK.

-In this mini series, The UAE at 50, we speak to those at the heart of this connection about what it means and how it has helped shape the UAE.
+In this miniseries, The UAE at 50, we speak to those at the heart of this connection about what it means.

-In this episode, we’re talking to two environmental experts about the UAE’s fast changing eco-sector and how the UAE is forging ahead with its commitment to have net zero emissions by 2050.
+In this episode, we talk to two environmental experts about the UAE’s fast-changing environmental sector and how the country is forging ahead with its commitment to have net-zero emissions by 2050.

-Sheikha Shamma bint Sultan bin Khalifa Al Nahyan, sits on the board of advisors of the Yale Centre for Environmental Law and Policy, and Richard Perry, advisor to Abu Dhabi’s Environment Agency, who helped establish the institution decades ago by developing the first National Environmental Strategy for Marine Sector, tell us how partnerships and collaborations with countries like the UK are at the heart of the UAE's goal to become a world leader in sustainability and renewable energy.
+Sheikha Shamma bint Sultan bin Khalifa Al Nahyan, who sits on the board of advisors of the Yale Centre for Environmental Law and Policy, and Dr Richard Perry, advisor to Abu Dhabi’s Environment Agency, who helped establish the institution decades ago, tell us how partnerships and collaborations with countries such as the UK are at the heart of the UAE’s goal to become a world leader in sustainability and renewable energy.

 Hosted by Layla Maghribi